OSGeo/grass-website/content/news/2022_06_05_Results_student_grant_Caitlin.md

 [repository](https://github.com/OSGeo/grass/tree/main/doc/notebooks).
 In the GRASS GIS GitHub README, there’s also a link to [Binder](https://mybinder.org/v2/gh/OSGeo/grass/main?urlpath=lab%2Ftree%2Fdoc%2Fnotebooks%2Fbasic_example.ipynb) where you can run the notebooks in the cloud – no installation needed.
-You can find out more about `grass.jupyter` library in the [manual](https://grass.osgeo.org/grass82/manuals/libpython/grass.jupyter.html) page.
+Further details and documentation about `grass.jupyter` library can be found in the [manual](https://grass.osgeo.org/grass82/manuals/libpython/grass.jupyter.html) page.